What is it about Uganda Gorilla Trekking?

 The process takes between 1-2 years.
 The period may be longer or shorter depending on the behavioral patterns of the family under habituation.

-What does it take to go gorilla trekking in Uganda?
+What does it take to go gorilla?

 Booking a mountain gorilla trekking permit is the first thing to think about when planning to go on a gorilla trekking safari in Uganda.
 Yes, you need a permit to allow you to meet a mountain gorilla family.
 The cost of trekking permits varies from one park to another, and from one country to another.
 Also, foreigners pay more for their permits as compared to nationals.